yrachid/jackson-databind-jdk9-issue/README.md

 There was a very similar issue ([393](https://github.com/FasterXML/jackson-core/issues/393)) regarding Lombok annotations where Jackson would raise the same exception it raises in the cases presented here.

-At the aforementioned issue's discussions, someone suggested disabling the `INFER_CREATOR_FROM_CONSTRUCTOR_PROPERTIES` feature from the Mapper.
+At the aforementioned issue's discussions, someone suggested disabling the `INFER_CREATOR_FROM_CONSTRUCTOR_PROPERTIES` feature from the
+Mapper.

 The given suggestion was applied here but the problem persists.

-The `@JsonCreator` annotation is also added on the cases with constructor arguments but the problem still persists (with or without `@JsonCreator`).
+The `@JsonCreator` annotation was also added (introduced at 3242f6dd9fcd7d020179d5d05cbe9d070db83fdc, it's also possible to reproduce the cases where the annotation is absent by reverting to a previous commit) on the cases with constructor arguments but the problem still persists (with or without `@JsonCreator`).

 There are four scenarios reproduced in this repository: